nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a patient**

 **MSS**

-1. User requests to list persons
+1. User requests to list patients.
-2. AddressBook shows a list of persons
+2. Medimate shows a list of patients.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific patient in the list.
-4. AddressBook deletes the person
+4. Medimate deletes the patient.

     Use case ends.